Disclaimer

 By contrast, a high correlation is evident during the same period between the S&P 500 and two other hedge fund indices: the Barclay Equity Long/Short, +0.67, and Barclay Fund of Funds Index, +0.59.

-Historical Volatility – For the January 1997 – November 2010 period again, the annualized standard deviation of returns of the Barclay CTA Index was 7.28 percent vs. 16.60 percent for the S&P 500; vs. 7.95 percent for the Barclay Equity Long/Short Index; and vs. 5.87 percent for the Barclay Fund of Funds Index.
-Many investors are unaware that CTA volatility in general has historically been lower than equity market volatility as well as lower than equity long/short hedge fund volatility as measured by broad indices.
+Historical Volatility – For the January 1997 – November 2010 period again, the annualized standard deviation of returns of the Barclay CTA Index was 7.28 percent vs. 16.60 percent for the S&P 500; vs. 7.95 percent for the Barclay Equity Long/Short Index; and 5.87 percent for the Barclay Fund of Funds Index.
+Many investors are unaware that CTA volatility, in general, has historically been lower than equity market volatility and lower than equity long/short hedge fund volatility as measured by broad indices.

 8. Do CTAs employ leverage in their trading?

 Futures contracts have implicit leverage, which is generally controlled, to a large extent, by the conservative margin-to-equity ratios employed by CTAs.
-These ratios imposed by clearing firms refers to the percentage of margin in a customer account that is permitted to be deployed as margin.
+These ratios imposed by clearing firms refer to the margin percentage in a customer account that can be deployed as margin.
 Clearing firms act as third parties that aim to protect their interests by maintaining conservative margin-to-equity ratios.
-It is important, however, to note that risk policies at various clearing firms and CTAs vary and that customers should inquire with their own clearing firm(s) as to what the ratio would be for the customers’ account(s).
+It is essential, however, to note that risk policies at various clearing firms and CTAs vary and that customers should inquire with their clearing firm(s) as to what the ratio would be for the customers’ account(s).

 9. Do CTAs generally offer position and strategy transparency?

 Full transparency is generally available at the level of the exchange-traded instruments.
-This facilitates risk management because the notional exposure, margin usage, and prices of the instruments are known.
+This facilitates risk management because the instruments’ notional exposure, margin usage, and prices are known.
 Transparency at the manager level depends on the policy of the manager and the structure employed, whether a managed account or a fund.
-With individual managed accounts, full transparency and control of funds is available.
+With individually managed accounts, full transparency and control of funds are available.

 10. Are the products that CTAs trade liquid?